Oregon State Beavers football: Bowl games

-Oregon State University has played in 19 postseason bowl games.
+Oregon State University has played in 20 postseason bowl games.
 The Beavers have also played in the Mirage Bowl, but this was a regular season game and a "bowl" in name only, not a post-season invitational bowl game.
 The Beavers lost the 1980 edition of the game against No. 14 ranked UCLA 34–3 in front of 80,000 at National Olympic Stadium in Tokyo, Japan.

-The 19 bowl game total does not include an invitation to play in the Gotham Bowl in 1960, when no opponent could be found for Oregon State.
-The Beavers are 12–7 in bowl game appearances.
+The 20 bowl game total does not include an invitation to play in the Gotham Bowl in 1960, when no opponent could be found for Oregon State.
+The Beavers are 12–8 in bowl game appearances.

 Home stadium

 The Beavers play their home games at Reser Stadium in Corvallis, Oregon.
 It was originally called Parker Stadium when it was constructed in 1953, and had a capacity of 25,000.
 Parker Stadium was renamed Reser Stadium in June 1999.
 Major renovations from 2005 to 2016 increased the stadium's capacity to 43,363, where it stood through the 2021 season.
 Another renovation project, called "Completing Reser", was announced on Feb.
 4, 2021.
-The stadium featured a temporary capacity of 26,000 during the 2022 season and is projected to seat 38,000 at the completion of the construction project for the 2023 season.
+The stadium featured a temporary capacity of 26,000 during the 2022 season and now has an official capacity of 35,548 at the completion of the construction project for the 2023 season.

 Rivalries

 Oregon

 Oregon State University's primary rival is the University of Oregon.
 The two schools enjoy a fierce and long-standing rivalry due to the proximity of the two campuses.
 The University of Oregon is in Eugene, Oregon, about 40 mi south of Corvallis.

 The teams first matched up on the gridiron in 1894 and have been playing each other almost every year since.
-The rivalry game between the two schools is traditionally the last game of each season.
-They have played each other 125 times which makes it the seventh-oldest college football rivalry game.
+The rivalry game between the two schools has traditionally been the last game of each season and was long known as the "Civil War Game."
+The two schools have played each other 128 times, tied for fifth most among any Division I FBS rivalry.
 Though not officially recognized by the universities, the Platypus Trophy is awarded annually to the winning alumni association.
+Oregon leads the series 69–49–10 through the end of the 2024 season.

+Washington State

+The rivalry with Washington State started in 1895 when Cougars defeated the Beavers 41–35.
+It is among the most played FBS rivalries in history.
+The two rivals have meet 110 times as of 2025 and will play each other twice with a home-and-home series in 2025.
+Washington State leads the series 57–50–3 through the middle of the 2025 season.

+The Beavers' largest margin of victory was 66–13 in 2008, while the Cougars' largest margin of victory was 55–7 in 1991.
+Oregon State's longest win streak against the Cougars is six straight from 1966 to 1971, while Washington State's longest against the Beavers is 10 straight from 1983 to 1993.
+The rivalry has not been officially named yet, with suggestions including the "Land-Grant Rivalry", the "Cascade Cup", and the "Colombia River Rivalry".